 This Ropa Vieja is just a simple recipe to make and I love that it simmers long and slow in the slow cooker, just getting better and better as the hours pass.
 Slow Cookers do such a great job on some things – and Ropa Vieja is one of them!
 If you’d like, this can be simmered stove-top until tender, instead.
 Just use a little more liquid, about three cups, and cook, covered, for about two hours at a bare simmer.

 The meat used in this dish isn’t really particular.
-You’ll want about three pounds or so of chuck, flank or brisket, and I chose chuck.
+You’ll want about three pounds or so of chuck, flank or brisket, and I chose the workhouse chuck.
 Flank used to be an inexpensive cut until its recent popularity, and chuck, at least in our area, goes on sale often and really does add lusciousness to the dish.
 And speaking of saving money, see the next section.

 I like to stock up on peppers when they’re on sale and I’ve used a combo of the less expensive greens and the pricier reds.
 Since bell peppers keep so well, it makes sense to pick up enough for the current week and few extra if you plan to make something the following week if they’re on sale.